 Normal tissue inside the mouth should feel smooth, with a coral pink color.
 While most changes in and around the mouth tend to be benign (harmless), any change should be evaluated by an oral and maxillofacial surgeon to rule out a more serious condition.

-Dr. Tyler Boynton and Dr. Alexander McMahon recommend an oral self-exam once a month to understand how your mouth typically looks and feels.
+Dr. Tyler Boynton recommends an oral self-exam once a month to understand how your mouth typically looks and feels.
 This will help when and if any changes occur and to seek treatment promptly.
 Most oral pathologies are easily treated when they are caught early.

 Although most oral pathologies are not serious, it is important to have an experienced oral and maxillofacial surgeon evaluate the area in question so that more serious diseases and conditions, such as oral cancer, can be ruled out.
 The signs and symptoms of an oral pathology can vary, but there are common changes that can occur in and around the mouth to watch out for, including:

 - Chronic sore throat and/or persistent hoarseness

 It is important to note that many oral pathologies do not necessarily have associated pain, such as oral cancer.
 You should attend regular dental checkups every 6 months, even if you are not in pain or suspect any issues.
 Oral cancer and disease could still be affecting your health without causing discomfort.
 Your dentist can detect any issues and refer you to an oral surgeon for prompt attention.

 Treatment for Oral Pathology